Energy Recovery for Air Compressors

 What is an air compressor heat recovery system?

-An air compressor heat recovery system captures the heat generated during compression and repurposes it for practical use, such as space heating or hot water production.
-Without a recovery system in place, this valuable energy would otherwise be wasted, increasing energy consumption and costs.
+An air compressor heat recovery system is a technology that captures the heat generated by your air compressor during operation.
+Since up to 94% of the electrical energy is converted into heat, recovery systems capture waste heat and repurpose it for practical uses like space heating or hot water production.
+Without a recovery system in place, this valuable energy would otherwise be wasted.

 How does using heat recovery benefit my business?

-Using heat recovery helps reduce energy bills, lower carbon emissions, and improve overall operational efficiency.
-By recovering waste heat energy from your compressed air installation, you can supplement your heating needs, cut reliance on external energy sources, and extend the lifespan of your equipment.
+Using heat recovery helps reduce energy bills, lower carbon emissions, and improve energy efficiency.
+By implementing energy recovery from your compressed air air installation, you can supplement your heating system heating needs, cut reliance on external energy sources, and extend the lifespan of your equipment.
+The recovery potential is significant, often offering a payback period of under two years.

 Can a heat recovery system be added to existing compressors?

 Yes, a modern energy recovery system can often be integrated into an existing compressed air installation.
-Whether you are using oil-injected or oil-free compressors, there are solutions available to recover waste heat via hot air or hot water, helping to reduce energy consumption without major disruption to your operations.
+Whether you are using oil-injected rotary screw compressors or oil-free compressors, there are recovery options to recover waste heat via hot air or hot water.
+Retrofitting is possible for many brands, but Atlas Copco’s Energy Recovery modules are designed for seamless integration, helping to reduce energy consumption without major disruption to your operations.

 Please complete the contact form below, and request a call back if required